Fattimo/hear-a-tale-awakening/README.md

 2. Go to Settings -> Environment Variables
 3. For Vercel, only 3 env variables are needed: `DB_NAME`, `MONGO_DB`, and `NEXTAUTH_SECRET`.
 For `DB_NAME`, we recommend calling it `awakening`.
 For `MONGO_DB`, input the connection string to your MongoDB database.
 For `NEXTAUTH_SECRET`, add any random string of characters.

-Now populate the database by navigating to the scripts/ directory and running `python definitions.py -prod`.
+Populate the database by navigating to the scripts/ directory and running `python definitions.py -prod`.

 To future proof your application and automatically update on code changes, follow the steps below: